-Netreo Essentials allows you to automatically scale Azure Cloud Roles, Azure Web Apps, SQL Azure Databases and SQL Data Warehouses by adjusting the number of instances/tier-level to the actual or expected demand.
-Auto-scaling can be configured in the Scale Adjustments and Scale Ranges tabs in the Resource Configuration dialog.
+Netreo Essentials allows you to automatically scale Azure Cloud Roles, Azure Web Apps, SQL Azure Databases and SQL Data Warehouses by adjusting the number of instances/tier-levels to the actual or expected demand.
+Auto-scaling may be configured in the Scale Adjustments and Scale Ranges tabs in the Resource Configuration dialog.

 It’s also possible to automatically (vertically) scale VMs, however the mechanism is different from described in this article.
 VMs are scaled UP/DOWN by executing resizing Actions.

 Auto-scaling is available in the Ultimate plan or during the initial trial period.